mafintosh/torrent-stream/README.md

 #### `engine.on('download', [piece-index])`

-Emitted everytime a piece has been downloaded and verified.
+Emitted every time a piece has been downloaded and verified.

 #### `engine.on('upload', [piece-index, offset, length])`

-Emitted everytime a piece is uploaded.
+Emitted every time a piece is uploaded.

 #### `engine.on('torrent', fn)`